+Secure all items, as loose items can cause damage and become a safety issue.
 The cargo carrying capacity is listed on the Tire and Loading Information sticker near the front on the streetside of the trailer.

-R TIRE AND ORMATION
+R TIRE AND LOADING INFO ORMATION

-The weight of the cargo should never exceed XXX kg or XXXX Lbs.
-Cargo Carrying
+The weight of the cargo should ne ever exceed

+XXX kg or XX

-TIRE SIZE COLD TIRE PRESSURE SEE OWNER'S Capacit
+TIRE SIZE COLD TIRE PRESSURE SEE OWNER'S

-FRONT MANUAL FOR
+TIRE SEE OWNER'S MANUAL FOR

-REAR ADDITIONAL

-SPARE INFORMATION.

 DO NOT assume that you can fill all tanks and all storage areas and be within the GVWR.
 Weights of stored items will vary greatly and will affect the total weight of your Oliver Travel Trailer.

 Always weigh the Oliver at a certified weigh station equipped with platform scales.
 Check the telephone directory, online, or with local authorities for the location of weigh stations in your area.
 If you find that you have exceeded the GVWR of the Oliver, you will have to remove items until you are within specified limits.

 Oliver Travel Trailers weighs the trailer when finished to arrive at the vehicle's weight.

-That number is subtracted from the GVWR of the trailer and listed under THE WEIGHT OF CARGO SHOULD NEVER EXCEED on the tag, the total weight of all cargo, including aftermarket modifications or additions (bike rack hitch/storage basket), water, and propane should never exceed the number listed.
+That number is subtracted from the GVWR of the trailer and listed under "The weight of the cargo should never exceed" on the tag, the total weight of all cargo, including aftermarket modifications or additions (bike rack hitch/storage basket), water, and propane should never exceed the number listed.